theseniordads/monomental/README.md

-# Mono-mental
+# Mono Mental

-Full assembler source for the "Mono-mental" demo by The Senior Dads, which was released on the Atari 16 bit platform on the 11th April 1998 at the first ALT Party in Turku, Finland.
+Full assembler source for the "Mono Mental" demo by The Senior Dads, which was released on the Atari 16 bit platform on the 11th April 1998 at the first ALT Party in Turku, Finland.

 This release is different to other demo source code releases from us in that it's not the original source, (which is lost), but a reverse-engineer of the source code from the original binary.
 The original binary was disassembled and the source code was re-created from the disassembly.
 The original graphics and sound were also re-created from the binary.
 You can find out more about how this was done [here](https://github.com/theseniordads/monomental/blob/main/DOCS/README.md).